MachineAngel0/EmulatorFileManager/README.md

 Notes:
-- Sometimes the find emulator button will find the wrong .exe file, manually adjust will be needed
+- Sometimes the find emulator button will find the wrong .exe file, you will have to manually correct it.
 - Some .exe's will not launch because of specific visual studio packages not being installed on the users computer